joemoose/dungeoneers.d20/docs/character.md

 ## Step 3: Name and Appearance

 Give your character a name and describe how they look.
-Choose one or two notable characteristics that people first notice.
+Choose one or two physical characteristics that people first notice.

 If you’d like inspiration or prefer to randomly determine your character’s name and appearance, consult the following tables.